ArduPilot/ardupilot_wiki/rover/source/docs/reference-frames-hydropro-inception.rst

 The inside of the vehicle becomes a bit wet during operation so it is important to take steps to keep the electronics dry.

 For this build a 3cm x 10cm rectangular hole was cut on the underside of the removable cover which stretches from the blacked out windscreen at the front to the black hook-like knob at the back.
-The RC receiver, flight controller, GPS and telemetry radio were inserted through the hole and then attached using 3M double sided adhesive foam.
+The RC receiver, autopilot, GPS and telemetry radio were inserted through the hole and then attached using 3M double sided adhesive foam.
 The 3cm x 10cm hole was then closed using duct tape.

 The battery power module was left in the main open area of the frame but partially protected from getting wet using a red balloon that came with the set (intended for use with the RC receiver).